Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

     - It only requires an awareness of the body, not an abstract concept of self.
     - Patients with prosopagnosia fail the test but they have a sense of self.
 - Another way of testing for consciousness is imitation but this has received little evidence.
-- Sentience: the subjective qualia, phenomenal awareness, raw feelings, and first-person viewpoint of an experience.
+- *Sentience*: the subjective qualia, phenomenal awareness, raw feelings, and first-person viewpoint of an experience.
 - The hard problem of consciousness is explaining how the objective physical matter that makes up neurons, the same found in rocks, carbon, oxygen, etc, produces subjective experience.
 - Review of determinism, first and second law of thermodynamics, entropy, quantum theory, and the principle of complementarity.
-- Principle of complementarity: the idea that a system may have two simultaneous descriptions, with one not reducible to the other.
+- *Principle of complementarity*: the idea that a system may have two simultaneous descriptions, with one not reducible to the other.
-- Anencephaly: children born without a cerebral cortex.
+- *Anencephaly*: children born without a cerebral cortex.
 ![Figure 14.30](figure14-30.png)
 - In children with anencephaly, they feel emotions, have subjective experiences, and are conscious.
 - Consciousness doesn’t require cortical processing.